nuno-aac/LAJ-Discord-bot/README.md

 # [LAJ] Discord bot
- A discord bot fou our server "Lambretas a Jato"
+ A discord bot for our server "Lambretas a Jato"